ledger-milazzo/org/README.md

 If you are from Milazzo we welcome you to join this group by creating an issue with [this link](https://github.com/ledger-milazzo/org/issues/new?assignees=&labels=&template=diventare-socio---become-a-member.md&title=Ciao%21+Ledger+Milazzo).

+This group is designed to put the most power in the hands of Milazzo members that would like to join.
+This way the ledger teams can focus on their projects as much as possible.

 This organization is governed by the members in the _"Consiglio"_ group.
 The job of this group is to resolve any conflicts and be able to help if some taks can not be done by a member.
 In order to be part of _"Consiglio"_ you need to be recommended by two other _Consiglio_ members.

 All rules for the organization are all explained here, but this is a living document.
 If you think something should be changed or added, please [Edit](https://github.com/ledger-milazzo/org/edit/master/README.md) this document and send a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).